San Diego Wage & Hour Attorney

 Damages You May Recover

 Employees who aren’t paid minimum wage are entitled to damages, as are employees who have been subject to illegal deductions.
 These damages can be significant it several employees are affected.
-Damages are not just limited to the unpaid wages, but may also include interest on unpaid wages, penalties, and the employee’s attorney fees.
+Damages can include unpaid wages, interest on unpaid wages, penalties, and the employee’s attorney fees.